-$$\gamma{u,p} = \exp\left(-(1 - \nu{u,p}(\omega, \lambda))/\sigma^2\right) \gamma{v,q} = \exp\left(-(1 - \nu{v,q}(\omega, \lambda))/\sigma^2\right)$$ (11)
+$$\gamma{u,p} = \exp\left(-\frac{1 - \nu{u,p}(\omega, \lambda)}{\sigma^2}\right)$$ $$\gamma{v,q} = \exp\left(-\frac{1 - \nu{v,q}(\omega, \lambda)}{\sigma^2}\right).$$ (11)

-We observe that SIFT is not very suitable as a feature descriptor for the feature similarity score in (11), since it only retains the most dominant orientation(s) for each descriptor and discards all the other orientations; and similarly for scale.
-SIFT patches are 'de-rotated' and 'rescaled' by the estimated orientation and scale before the feature vectors are calculated, so it is not easy to see how the similarity score $\gamma$ would vary for different assumptions of orientation and scale.
+We observe that SIFT is not very suitable as a feature descriptor for the feature similarity score in (11), since it only retains the most dominant orientation(s) for each descriptor and discards all the other orientations, and similarly for scale.
+SIFT patches are "de-rotated" and "rescaled" by the estimated orientation and scale before the feature vectors are calculated, so it is not easy to see how the similarity score γ would vary for different assumptions of orientation and scale.

-For the proposed matching framework, we require the feature similarity score $\gamma$ to be a function of R and s, such that the defined spatial constraints can be used directly to determine $\gamma$ when $R=\omega$ and $s=\lambda$ .
-(Note that $\omega$ and $\lambda$ will vary for a given match pair $\{u,p\}$ , according to which other points $\{v,q\}$ are paired with them.)
+For the proposed matching framework, we require the feature similarity score γ to be a function of R and s, such that the defined spatial constraints can be used directly to determine γ when $R = \omega$ and $s = \lambda$.
+(Note that ω and λ will vary for a given match pair $\{u, p\}$, according to which other points $\{v, q\}$ are paired with them.)
 A more suitable choice of feature descriptor here is the polar matching matrix (p-matrix) [24], derived from complex wavelet coefficients.
 We give a brief overview of this material now.

-B. Polar matching as a function of rotation R
+B. Polar Matching as a Function of Rotation R

-In general, wavelet transforms possess many attractive properties which can be used for object matching.
+In general, wavelet transforms possess many attractive properties, which can be used for object matching.
 For example, the directional selectivity and invariance to shifts and rotations of Gabor wavelets have produced good performance for face recognition tasks [30]-[32].
 Wavelets have also been used previously for object recognition [33]-[35], producing good results in general.
 However, computational complexity is a concern when wavelet features are used for object recognition, since over-complete wavelet transforms typically become computationally intensive when accounting for different scales and orientations, and this also leads to large wavelet feature vectors.
-The dual-tree complex wavelet transform (DTCWT) [36], [37] possesses several qualities that are potentially useful for the task of object matching, while addressing the concerns mentioned above.
+The DTCWT [36], [37] possesses several qualities that are potentially useful for the task of object matching, while addressing the concerns mentioned above.
 The DTCWT has shift invariance and directional selectivity comparable to the Gabor wavelets, while having significantly lower redundancy and better computational efficiency, as discussed in [32].
 The p-matrix, proposed in [24], is a feature descriptor based on DTCWT coefficients, that permits an efficient algorithm, called polar matching, to find correlations between image patches as a function of the angle of rotation between them.

-At each level (octave scale), the 2D DTCWT decomposes an image into six complex directional subbands.
-By considering also the complex conjugate of these subbands, the coefficients consist of 12 different directions spaced regularly at $(30k-15)^{\circ}$ , for $k=1\dots 12$ .
-The DTCWT descriptor is formed by assembling the coefficients from 12 points around a ring, together with those from the ring's centre point (the interest point), into a p-matrix.
-The coefficients are arranged such that each $30^{\circ}$ rotation of the image patch about the centre of the ring corresponds to a cyclical shift by one element of each column of the p-matrix.
+At each level (octave scale), the 2-D DTCWT decomposes an image into six complex directional subbands.
+By considering also the complex conjugate of these subbands, the coefficients consist of 12 different directions spaced regularly at $(30k-15)^\circ$, for k = 1, ..., 12.
+The DTCWT descriptor is formed by assembling the coefficients from 12 points around a ring, together with those from the ring's center point (the interest point), into a p-matrix.
+The coefficients are arranged such that each 30° rotation of the image patch about the center of the ring corresponds to a cyclical shift by one element of each column of the p-matrix.